mspencedm/Software-Dev-DnD/Locations/Eldertop.md

 - Living City: Eldertop's structures are intricately woven into the forest canopy.
 Homes, markets, and bridges coexist with the trees, creating a symbiotic relationship between the city and the forest.

 - Feywild Connection: The city is intricately linked to the Feywild, a parallel plane of enchantment and magic.
 This connection infuses Eldertop with a unique aura, where time flows differently, and the boundary between the realms is thin.

-- Guardian and Protector: Elara, the Guardian of Eldertop, watches over the city.
-She is a revered figure responsible for ensuring the safety of the city and the enchanting forest that surrounds it.

 - Magical Marketplace: The Wildwood Marketplace is the heart of Eldertop, offering a wide variety of shops selling enchanted items, magical curiosities, and fey-touched goods.